thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-06-30-adrianne-wortzel-shares-how-she-became-robotic-art-pioneer-poptarts-podcast.markdown

 {% include image file='adrianne-wortzel.jpg' %}

 Adrianne discussed her fascination with sentience when juxtaposed against machines and her pull to explore humanity through robotics.
-This passion carried over into her ThoughtWorks Arts residency project, [The Sentient Thespian](https://thoughtworksarts.io/projects/sentient-thespian/), a film exploring attributions of sentience to robots, by humans, as a feature of the Fourth Industrial Revolution.
+This passion carried over into her Thoughtworks Arts residency project, [The Sentient Thespian](https://thoughtworksarts.io/projects/sentient-thespian/), a film exploring attributions of sentience to robots, by humans, as a feature of the Fourth Industrial Revolution.

 <!--excerpt-ends-->